Computer vision is the field of artificial intelligence that enables machines to "see".

 It follows a layered processing technique in which it begins with identifying and analyzing low-level features such as pixels and colors.
 Gradually, it works its way up to analyze higher-level features such as lines and objects.

 Suppose you see an image of people running.
 Even though it's a still image, in most cases, you'll be able to understand the context; people are running away from something, running towards something, or running leisurely.
+This is a typical example of how parallel processing computing happens in real time.

 It's simple for us to understand the emotion and context of images.
 Computers are still learning the trade, but their pace is impressive for non-biological entities.